Exemplar576/cross-sockets-cpp/README.md

 Linux ✔️
 Mac ❌

 This library was inspired by the C# socket class, with some functions made as easy to use as the python socket module.
 Additionally the library implements 'select' and 'poll' functionality for non-blocking socket communication.
+I hope to implement simplified asynchronous networking functions in the future.